Use these tips to maximize revenue at your next fundraising auction.

 • Use mobile bidding software: Whether you’re hosting an in-person or virtual auction, mobile bidding software makes participation seamless and convenient.
 Participants can make bids directly from their mobile devices, anytime, anywhere.

-Prioritizing your participants’ experience at your event will motivate them to give and will encourage them to continue engaging with your nonprofit.
+Prioritizing your participants’ experience at your event will motivate them to give and encourage them to continue engaging with your nonprofit.
 No matter the type of auction you host, putting attendee experience first will help you reach your fundraising goals.

 Author: Kelly Velasquez-Hague